amejiarosario/dsa.js-data-structures-algorithms-javascript/README.md

   </details>
   <details>
     <summary>
-      Build a List, Stack and a Queue.
+      Build a List, Stack, and a Queue.
     </summary>

   ---